Bible Question:

 In other contexts, the term shabbat may connote a “sabbath,” namely, an occasion that resembles the Sabbath, such as the last year in the seven-year sabbatical cycle or a week, which ends on the Sabbath day.
 Hebrew shabbaton expresses that which is like the Sabbath and as such designates the Day of Atonement and other occasions, including the first and seventh days of festivals.2

-His point is that sabbat can have a technical meaning referring to the seventh day of rest, but it also has a a general meaning just of rest.
-That is the situation in Leviticus 23:4-44 when it refers to the other list of feasts or convocations.
+His point is that sabbat can have a technical meaning referring to the seventh day of rest, but it also has a general meaning of just rest.
+That is the situation in Leviticus 23:4-44 when it refers to the list of feasts or convocations.
 We should also notice that sabbat can and does simply refer to rest as in Leviticus 25:2, 4, 6, 8; Leviticus 26:34-35 and 2 Chronicles 36:21.
 In those passages we are told the land was to have a sabbath.
-Obviously, the land did not worship at the temple on the Sabbath day; instead the land had a period of rest from being planted and harvested.
-That is, sabbat has a broad meaning.
+Obviously, the land did not worship at the temple on the Sabbath day.
+Instead, the land had a period of rest from being planted and harvested.
+That is, sabbat can have a broad meaning.

 The Hebrew word for convocation is miqra.
 It simply means assembly, group, a gathering, or a convocation.
 We should note that miqra occurs in Isaiah 1:13 in contrast to the sabbath.
 It also occurs in Isaiah 4:5 as a general assembly.
 It is extremely unlikely that miqra has been redefined as sabbat in Leviticus 23:3.